-- Grafton on Sunset – This nice 4-star boutique hotel in Los Angeles awaits with a 24-hour fitness center, free Wi-Fi, an on-site restaurant and bar – so great!
-Plus, the staff is super friendly and helpful and the rooms are cozy.
+- Beverly Laurel Hotel – This nice boutique hotel in Los Angeles awaits a beautiful outdoor pool, free Wi-Fi, and free parking – so great!
+Plus, the staff is super friendly and helpful and the rooms are fully equipped.

 Beverly Hills is located on the West, in-between Hollywood and the coastal areas.
-From boutique shops to business centers, palm trees, luxurious mansions and beautiful streets – this beautiful area has it all and I’m convinced you’ve seen at least some parts of it in tons of movies!
+From boutique shops to upscale restaurants, business centers, palm trees, luxurious mansions, and beautiful streets – this beautiful area has it all and I’m convinced you’ve seen at least some parts of it in tons of movies!